There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

-Flagg Ranch is just outside of Yellowstone and the closest we could get without being on a snow mobile or in a snow coach.
-Neither of those were in our plans, so snowshoes would have to do.
+Flagg Ranch is just outside of Yellowstone and the closest we could get without being on a snowmobile or in a snow coach.
+Neither of those was in our plans, so snowshoes would have to do.
 It was our first time snowshoeing (my second, but the first was in gym class in high school, so does that really count?) and we hadn’t been driving that direction yet so we figured, why not?

 We didn’t really know where to go so we went into the lodge and asked.
 They pointed us down the road a bit and off we went.
 We followed the road for a bit before veering off down a little hill.